Peder Fredags Gränd

 Peder Fredags Gränd as viewed from Köpmangatan.
 The gate is a recent addition.

 Small backyard at Peder Fredags Gränd viewed from Staffan Sasses Gränd.
 The backyard was created in the 1940s, the wall anchors on the western façade, however, reveals the building was rebuilt at various occasions, the oldest being from the medieval era.

 Peder Fredags Gränd is a small blind alley in Gamla stan, the old town in central Stockholm, Sweden.
 Stretching north from Köpmangatan, it is located between Skeppar Olofs Gränd and Staffan Sasses Gränd, just south of the Tessin Palace.

-The inconspicuous alley remained nameless until the 20th century; it is included on a map from 1700, but completely left out on another dated 1733.
+The inconspicuous alley remained nameless until the 20th century; it is included on a map from 1700, but was completely left out on another dated 1733.
 The present name was given to the alley in 1939, presumably inspired by the two parallel alleys, both of which are named after men who served King Gustav Vasa (1496–1560) during the ousting of Danish forces.